sgmurphy/wordpress-plugins/wp-recipe-maker/readme.txt

 * Feature: Fallback recipe when the plugin is disabled

 == Upgrade notice ==
+= 9.2.1 =
+Fixes a few small issues

 = 9.2.0 =
 Some great new features and improvements